languagesai/documentation/docs/README.md

 You still have the possibility to add your own translation.
 Remember ?
-Just put your translation on the input aptly name and press enter.
+Just put your translation on the input aptly named and press enter.

 ##### Review on your articles